I don’t know about you, but I’ve seen dozens of listicles about proofreading tools that include Grammarly.

 This is where a grammar checker tool like Grammarly steps in.

-You should be because Grammarly’s proofreading features is available for free.
+You should be because Grammarly’s proofreading features are available for free.

 Grammarly Free vs. Grammarly Premium